 In a safe and healing community, The Renfrew Center of Florida provides the skills to support recovery from anorexia, bulimia, and binge eating as well as the full range of eating disorders.
 Programming consists of a comprehensive range of services including residential, day treatment, intensive outpatient and group therapy.

 Meet Our Clinical Leaders:

 Heather P. Maio, PsyD is a licensed psychologist who serves as Assistant Vice President of Clinical Services for The Renfrew Centers and Clinical Director of The Renfrew Center of Florida.
-Dr. Maio received her B.S. in psychology from Florida Atlantic University and her PsyD in clinical psychology from Nova Southeastern University in Fort Lauderdale, Florida.
+Dr. Maio received her B.S. in Psychology from Florida Atlantic University and her PsyD in Clinical Psychology from Nova Southeastern University in Fort Lauderdale, Florida.
 She completed her Pre-Doctoral Residency at the University of Massachusetts Medical School, Worchester State Hospital, and her Post-Doctoral Residency at The Renfrew Center of Florida (specializing in the treatment of eating disorders and their co-morbid pathologies).
-Dr. Maio has extensive experience working with adolescents, adults, couples and families.
-Her special interests include the treatment of eating disorders, substance abuse, relationship issues, women’s issues and Motivational Interviewing.
+Dr. Maio has extensive experience working with adolescents, adults, couples, and families.
+Her special interests include the treatment of eating disorders, substance use, relationship issues, women’s issues, and Motivational Interviewing.
 Dr. Maio maintains a private practice in Boca Raton, Florida, and presents trainings and webcasts frequently on eating disorders and related topics including the need for eating disorder awareness and advocacy for access to treatment.